williamkapke/propex/README.md

 To understand them, I'll tell you why I added them: to extend JSON Serialization of objects.

 As a silly example: Say you have the typical *Order* object that has the usual items and their costs.
-You COULD add another property to the object with the total... or you could put a marker in the Propex that flags tells the serializer to call a callback- which injects the total in the serialized JSON.
+You COULD add another property to the object with the total... or you could put a marker in the Propex that tells the serializer to call a callback at that spot- which we can then inject the total in to the output.

 Or, for data transformation before validation.
 Say you are reading in some JSON that has:
 ```javascript